 As an example, the following diagram shows the layout of the private Cloud as configured by the scripts provided by Atlassian for Confluence Data Center.

 Data Center architecture hosted on Azure.
 Source: Atlassian.
+Using this model a typical Confluence install in Azure will use:

 - Azure Application Gateway for load balancing